ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

-﻿---
+---

 copyright:
   years: 2019, 2023

-lastupdated: "2023-07-25"
+lastupdated: "2023-12-20"

-keywords: rsct, rmc, IPv6
+keywords: rsct, rmc, IPv6, Reliable Scalable Cluster Technology, RSCT package, Resource Management Control, RMC

 subcollection: power-iaas

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Recommended Reliable Scalable Cluster Technology (RSCT) package levels for imported AIX images
 {: #recommended-rsct-package}

 RSCT is a set of software components that together provide a comprehensive clustering environment for AIX&reg;, Linux&reg;, Solaris, and Windows&reg; operating systems.
 RSCT is the infrastructure that is used by various IBM products to provide clusters with improved system availability, scalability, and ease of use.
-For the {{site.data.keyword.powerSys_notm}} offering, RSCT 3.2.1 is the minimum package level that is required for an imported AIX image (provides IPv6 support).
+For the {{site.data.keyword.powerSysFull}} offering, RSCT 3.2.1 is the minimum package level that is required for an imported AIX image (provides IPv6 support).
 However, the {{site.data.keyword.powerSys_notm}} development team recommends that you use [RSCT 3.2.6.2](https://www.ibm.com/support/knowledgecenter/SGVKBA_3.2/navigation/welcome.html){: external} for optimal performance.
 {: shortdesc}

 The RSCT `nodeid` is not rebuilt if you are deploying an AIX VM from a network installation management (NIM) server without `cloud-init`, and RSCT is installed.